micmor/Evolus-Pencil-HTML-Export-Template/README.md

  * jQuery template by Maxime Delorme
  * Pretotype template by Rudy Lattae

-This is my first work on Evolus Pencil (was asked to create wireframes for a client) and being a developer, I could not help but tinker a bit with the export functionality.
+### Bug-Fix:

-Was a nice experience and will most probably enhance this plugin/template when I've got more time.
+Wrong utf-8 encoding/decoding

-### For installation and usage, please take a look at the wiki: https://github.com/mrmadhav/Evolus-Pencil-HTML-Export-Template/wiki
+### For installation and usage, please take a look at the wiki: https://github.com/micmor/Evolus-Pencil-HTML-Export-Template/wiki